 Personal: Thomas Kerr III is a long distance cyclist with the Charles River Wheelmen (since 1977, and 10 years as a ride leader) and an ex-marathoner (12 marathons completed in the 1970’s) and has been a student of American Combat Karate (along with his wife).
-As the son of the late Prof. Thomas H. Kerr, Jr. (Prof. of Piano at Howard University, and a famous concert pianist, organist, and composer, whose BA and MA were from the Eastman School of Music in Rochester, New York) and more, Tom 3rd had previously played the cello, flute, piccolo, viola, and oboe himself up until his sophomore year at Howard in 1965 (thanks to the actions of Adre Owens, his superior officer in ROTC, Tom 3rd purged himself of almost all music and replaced it with science and mathematics).
+As the son of the late Prof. Thomas H. Kerr, Jr. (Prof. of Piano at Howard University, and a famous concert pianist, organist, composer, more, and even more, whose BA and MA were from the Eastman School of Music in Rochester, New York) and more, Tom 3rd had previously played the cello, recorder, flute, piccolo, viola, and oboe himself up until his sophomore year at Howard in 1965 (thanks to the actions of Andre H. Owens, his superior officer in ROTC, Tom 3rd purged himself of almost all music and replaced it with science and mathematics).
 In the long run, this was actually to Tom III’s benefit!

 Tom III’s grandfather, Thomas H. Kerr Sr. (a well known pharmacist in Baltimore, Maryland, who, along with other more standard prescriptions also sold Kerr’s “Kell-a-Kough” [any kid that was faking a cold to stay home from school would “miraculously” recover before having to take a second follow-up dose of this awful tasting stuff]), as a precedent, had also played the violin and flute well into his 90’s and had led an orchestra early on in Baltimore.
 Please click here to see a photograph of his grandfather’s drugstore.
 Tom comes from three generations of entrepreneurs, if one counts the hustling that his father did on the side by also serving as full time Organist and frequently as interim Choir Master at Plymouth Congregational Church for ~40 years, having his private piano students on the side, having organ concerts to dedicate new organs in various churches all over the Washington and Baltimore metropolitan areas, and playing other gigs and roasts yearly at the GridIron Club and weekly at the Tivoli Musical Theater restaurant in Georgetown (at night for more than ten years).